robynverrinder/docs/contacts&companies.md

 (duh) For a lot of your electrical component needs.

 ### [DigiKey](https://www.digikey.co.za/en)
 Another one for electrical components and robotics electronics/hardware.
 Top Tip: always select the "in-stock" filter when searching.
+Additional tip, use Justin Pead's ordering system to take advantage of bulk ordering to save on international shipping.

 ### [Micro Robotics](https://www.robotics.org.za)
 A range of robotics electronics and hardware.
 They are out in Stellenbosch, but shipping is fast.